bellerb/PID_Controller/README.md

 # PID_Controller
+Author: Ben Bellerose
-PID controller  that is designed to regulate output power (100-0).
+Description:PID controller  that is designed to regulate output power (100%-0%).